These requirements become effective on August 1, 2017

 After becoming an Eagle Scout, you may earn Palms by completing the following requirements:

-- Be active in your troop and patrol for at least 3 months after becoming an Eagle Scout or after the award of last Palm.**
+- Be active in the Boy Scouts of America for at least three months after becoming an Eagle Scout or after the last Palm was earned. **

 - Earn five additional merit badges beyond those required for Eagle or last Palm.***.